The function SAPGetVariable returns the value for a specific SAP Business Warehouse variable. For example:

 For the data of the table I use formulas like =SAPGetData("DS_1";"Net price";"0MATL_GROUP=060")

 As you can see, it is very easy to build a beautiful report without any VBA coding.
 I hope this post help you to build your own dashboard.
+If you like, you can share some of your ideas either via the comments or just send me a mail.

 These posts might also be interesting: